Menu

 The Friday Five

 Welcome to this week’s edition of The Friday Five!
 The Friday Five is a feature that I post every Friday in which I give my thoughts on a topic that’s related to NBA Live, NBA 2K, and other basketball video games, as well as the real NBA, and other areas of interest to our community.
 The feature is presented as either a list of five items, or in the form of a Top 5 countdown.
-This week’s Five is a list of five teams that rank among the most appealing to play with in NBA Live 19 and NBA 2K19.
+This week’s Five is a list of five things that NBA Jam doesn’t get enough credit for.

 Read More »